DanielL828/GIS-Data-Collection-Intern-Project/README.md

 Hello this is my project I worked on during my time as an Data Collection Intern for the Santa Barbara County Fire Safe Council using GIS softwares and coding.

+The following attachements include my R Markdown code used to complete the program, QGIS file to view the shapefiles, A metadata file contianing useful information and pictures of the plotted shapefiles, and lastly

 Metadata:
 ##